JRCSTU/CO2MPAS-TA/README.rst

     $ co2mpas demo ./input
     $ start ./input/co2mpas_conventional.xlsx

-2. Run |co2mpas| in engineering mode and inspect the results in the ``./output`` folder.
+2. Run |co2mpas| and inspect the results in the ``./output`` folder.
 The workflow is plotted on the browser (for more info check the `link <_build/co2mpas/co2mpas.cli.html#co2mpas-run>`__)::

     ## Run co2mpas and open the output folder.